Until the End of the World: Act 1

 In 1999, panic ensues when an orbiting Indian nuclear satellite begins to spiral toward Earth.
-Claire Tourneur, who has been traveling around Europe trying, unsuccessfully, to distract herself after discovering that her boyfriend slept with her best friend, is unconcerned by the impending nuclear disaster, though her sleep has been troubled by a recurring nightmare.
-When she gets stuck in a traffic jam in the south of France after it is projected as a possible impact site, she decides to take a side road.
-She gets into an accident with a pair of surprisingly friendly bank robbers, who enlist her to carry their stolen cash to Paris, in exchange for a cut of the loot.
-Along the way, she meets a man who introduces himself as Trevor McPhee.
-He is being followed by an armed man named Burt, so Claire agrees to let Trevor travel to Paris with her.
-After reaching the house of her estranged lover, Eugene, Claire discovers that Trevor stole some of the stolen money while she slept.
+Claire Tourneur, who has been traveling around Europe trying unsuccessfully to distract herself after discovering that her boyfriend Eugene slept with her best friend, is unconcerned by the impending nuclear disaster though her sleep has been troubled by a recurring nightmare.
+When she gets stuck in a traffic jam in Southern France after it is projected as a possible impact site, she takes a side road and encounters a pair of friendly bank robbers who enlist her to carry their stolen cash to Paris in exchange for a cut of the loot.
+En route to Paris, Claire meets Trevor McPhee and agrees to let him travel with her to the city to escape an armed man named Burt who is following him.
+After parting ways in Paris, Claire discovers Trevor took some of the stolen money while she slept.

 Claire crosses paths with Burt and finds out that he is going to Berlin.
 She makes the trip as well and hires missing-persons detective Phillip Winter to help her locate Trevor.
-Using his computer, he learns that Trevor has a bounty on his head for stealing opal from a mining syndicate in Australia, and access to Trevor's passport and financial information allows him to determine the man has just boarded a flight to Lisbon.
+The detective reveals that Trevor has a bounty on his head for stealing a big opal from a mining syndicate in Australia, and has just boarded a flight to Lisbon.
 When Claire and Winter catch up with Trevor, Winter handcuffs Trevor to Claire, but she voluntarily goes along with Trevor when he runs away.
 They go to a hotel, where Winter finds them having sex, though Trevor is able to handcuff both Winter and Claire to the bed and escape with more of Claire's money.